rilianx/Research/papers/convexity_detection.md

 I think the paper has improved significantly.
 The introduction is more structured now.

 I think that a formal definition of the problem could be introduced in the introduction or at the beginning of the related work.
-Some concepts, like Variable interaction, should be explained more clearly.
+Some simple concepts, like Variable interaction, should be explained more clearly.
 It was very difficult for me to understand such a simple concept.
+Maybe with a simple example: we say that two variables interacts when..

 Otherwise, Section 2.1 is difficult to understand.
 Also, I think that the explanation of variable interaction structure (2.1) should be accompanied by an example.
 Figures, in general, should be explained in more detail.
 The explanation of Fig. 1 given in the answer to my comment is not included in the paper.